 The Word of God is the source of our morals and conviction.
 Our faith informs and infuses our apostolate.

 The Incarnation is the person of Jesus Christ in which God’s divine nature and our human nature are united.
 The Incarnation continues now and into eternity.
 It reveals the unimaginable dignity of every human life.
 Life is a precious gift from God created out of His great love for each one of us.
-The pro-life movement is about restoring the Church’s view of human dignity to medicine and society.
+Catholic Bioethics is about restoring the Church’s view of human dignity to medicine and society.

 Our Lady of Perpetual Help Prayer